AVSimulation/SCANeR-Quick-Starts/Pages/HT_Create_a_simple_environment_from_scratch/HT_Create_a_simple_environment_from_scratch.md

 # How to create a road network from scratch

-In SCANeR, the simulation is composed of `actors` performing actions according to a `scenario` that has been created by the user.
-This `scenario` takes place in an environement we call the `terrain` of the `scenario`.
-There are default environments present in SCANeR default data set that you can use, but you can also create your own.
+In SCANeR, a simulation is composed of `actors` performing actions according to a `scenario` that has been created by the user.
+This `scenario` takes place in an environement we call the `terrain`.
+SCANeR comes loaded with default environments you can use for your simulations, but you can also use the `TERRAIN` mode to design your own.

-> Note: If you already have specific environments, you can directly import these in SCANeR, or we can help you to replicate these as a service on demand.
+> Note: If you already have your own environments, you can import them into SCANeR, or we can help you to replicate them as a service on demand.
 We also offer off-the-shelf complete and realistic environments such as the [N118 around Paris](https://www.avsimulation.com/a86-n118/) or [the Europe 2.0 environment](https://www.avsimulation.com/europe-2-0/).
 More information on: [https://www.avsimulation.com/content-creation/](https://www.avsimulation.com/content-creation/).

 A `terrain` is composed of road logical content, used by the actors to make their own decisions (thanks to SCANeR Traffic A.I.), and of a 3D representation of the roads, intersections and decorative elements.